Avoid These 7 Common Carrom Game Fouls and Penalties

 4. Pocketing Opponent’s Piece

-Besides pocketing the carrom men, it’s important to know queen rules while pocketing the queen or princess coin.
+Besides pocketing the carrom men, it’s important to know the queen’s rules while pocketing the queen or princess coin.

 Consequence: The opponent gets to keep the pocketed coins and earns points from it, while the player who committed the foul loses their turn.